 By definition, a creative brief is usually a one to two-page document that gives you everything you need to provide clients with accurate proposals.

-It’s pretty much a standard to use creative briefs to kickstart projects.
+It’s pretty much a standard to use creative briefs to kickstart projects before website planning.
 More recently, however, modern agencies are combining written briefs with either workshops or design sprints.
 More on that in a bit.

 Regardless of how you extract information out of a new client, the creative brief is the first step in the design process.